comradequinn/q/README.md

 ## Usage

+### Configuration

+The first time `q` is executed, it will prompt for a `Gemini API Key`, contextual information about the user and some default model preferences.

+`Gemini API Keys` are available free from [Google](https://aistudio.google.com/apikey).
+If you are unsure about what model preferences to use, use the suggested defaults as these are tuned for the expected use-case of `q`.

+The contextual information you provide about the user is only stored on the host machine and included in API calls to `Gemini`.
+It is not stored or transmitted in any other form or for any other purpose, under any circumstances.

+You can update the `Gemini API Key`, contextual information about the user or the model preferences, at any time, by running `q --config`

-### Prompting and Initial Configuration
+### Prompting

 To chat with `q`, execute it with a prompt

 ```bash
 q "how do I list all files in my current directory?"
 ```

-> If this is the first time `q` has been executed, before answering it will prompt for an `Gemini API Key`, contextual information about the user and some default model preferences. `Gemini API Keys` are available free from [Google](https://aistudio.google.com/apikey).
-If you are unsure about what model preferences to use, use the suggested defaults as these are tuned for the expected use-case of `q`.
-The contextual information you provide about the user is stored on the host machine and included in API calls to `Gemini`.
-It is not stored or transmitted in any other form or for any other purpose, under any circumstances.
-You can update the `Gemini API Key`, contextual information about the user or the model preferences, at any time, by running `q --config`

 The result of the prompt will be displayed, as shown below.